Generalized Linear Models (GLMs) for Complex Surveys in Python

 Generalized Linear Models (GLMs) extend ordinary linear regression to accommodate response variables with non-normal error distributions, such as binary, categorical, or count data.

-The svy GLM module provides wrappers to fit common regression models—Linear (Gaussian) and Logistic (Binomial)—while correctly estimating standard errors using the survey design information (stratification, clustering, and weighting)
+The svy GLM module fits common regression models — linear (Gaussian), logistic (Binomial), Poisson, and Gamma — while correctly estimating standard errors using the survey design information (stratification, clustering, and weighting).

 Setting Up the Sample